 You have two groups remaining.
 Make one more exclusion here.

 You are ready to launch an ad campaign now.
 As you start seeing the actual results, you can make changes in order to increase the effectiveness.

-The same users can also see the same ads because of audience overlap at the ad set level.
-You can check the overlap between the ad sets in the Delivery Insights section.
-The Delivery Insights are available for the ad sets, which have been running for at least 5 consecutive days and have at least 500 impressions.
+The same users can also see the same ads because of the audience overlap at the ad set level.
+You can check the overlap between the ad sets with Inspect Tool.

 If your ad sets contain different communication messages and offers, such overlap may be ignored.
 We recommend dividing the communication on the ad campaign level.
 The same user will be approached by different offers then.

 If you have a unified communication strategy for all ad sets, the Delivery Insights will help you decide, which ad sets to merge.

 Here is the minimum work you can do to avoid ad fatigue